A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Discussion

 Our goal was to construct an ecosystem for the evaluation of ITRs that will ultimately benefit patients.
 We believe that the probability model and inferential approach we introduced in this paper provide actionable tools to move this agenda forward.
 Below, we discuss some limitations of our approach.
 In the \emph{new ITR situation}, the exploration of the AIE relies on assuming future implementation schemes.
 Though sensible, the three implementation schemes we propose are subjective.
 Other realistic implementation schemes can be assumed and readily implemented in our methodology.
 In the \emph{partially implemented ITR situation}, inference relies on assuming a new probabilistic model.
 This model is largely inspired by the Neyman-Rubin causal model.
 As in the original model, our model requires assuming that the effect of an ITR is mediated only by the treatment prescribed by physicians to their patients.
-This consistency assumption may not hold in some specific settings.
-In cases where the decision to implement the ITR is taken by the patients—not the physicians—, it is possible that the mere "human-ITR interaction" affects outcomes.
-For instance, if an ITR recommends a patient treatment A, the patient may choose treatment B and compensate for not implementing the ITR by taking another effective treatment, say C. This indirect effect of the ITR through treatment C would not be accounted for in our framework.
+This exclusion restriction assumption may not hold in some specific settings.
+In cases where the decision to implement the ITR is taken by the patients—not the physicians—, it is possible that merely seeing an ITR's recomendation affects outcomes.
+For instance, if an ITR recommends a patient treatment A, this patient may choose treatment B and compensate for not implementing the ITR by taking another effective treatment say C. This indirect effect of the ITR through treatment C would not be accounted for in our framework.
 With respect to the exchangeability assumption, our methodology relies on expert knowledge of the variables causing ITR implementation.
-For some research questions, such expert knowledge may be lacking thereby, limiting the usefulness of our approach.
+This could include information about patients' physicians.
+For some research questions, the relevant variables may not be available thereby, limiting the usefulness of our approach.
 However, we do not believe that any statistical method can provide helpful workarounds under such conditions.
-Finally, as in the conventional average treatment effect, one may be tempted to estimate the prognostic function $q_0$ directly, rather than estimating the propensity score $\pi$ from a mixture model.
+Finally, as in the usual average treatment effect, one may be tempted to estimate the prognostic function $q_0$ directly, rather than estimating the propensity score $\pi$ from a mixture model.
 As $Y^{s=0}_i$ are not observed, this would require to posit a hierarchical mixture of experts model.
-Though compelling at first glance, this approach may be impractical as hierarchical mixture of experts were shown to have likelihoods with arbitrary bad local maxima yielding EM algorithms sensible to initialization conditions.
-In contrast, for mixtures of two experts, the EM algorithm with a random initialization is believed to be successful with high probability \cite{Jin2016}.
-Notwithstanding the empirical evidence, to our knowledge, there is no formal proof of this last statement.
-In a related vein, our simulations suggest that fitting a mixture of two experts with an EM algorithm, the resulting ARE and AIE estimators are unbiased and consistent with bootstrap confidence intervals achieving nominal coverage.
-We note that $\widehat{\Delta}_{ME}(r)$ and $\widehat{\Lambda}_{ME}(r,\rho)$ are M-estimators.
-Thus, assuming models for $\mu_0(\cdot)$, $\mu_1(\cdot)$, $\tau(\cdot)$, and $\pi(\cdot)$ are correctly specified with parameters estimated for instance via maximum likelihood, $\widehat{\Delta}_{ME}(r)$ and $\widehat{\Lambda}_{ME}(r,\rho)$ have unbiased estimating equations.
-Appealing to M-estimation theory, one could derive these estimators' consistency, asymptotic normality, and variance.
-We hope to study mixture of experts estimators' theoretical properties and explicit variance in future work.
-Other future directions for our work may include the adaptation of algorithm \ref{algo:1} to non-parametric networks and the extension of the proposed framework to non-binary treatments and dynamic ITRs.
+Though compelling at first glance, this approach may be impractical as hierarchical mixture of experts were shown to have likelihoods with arbitrary bad local maxima yielding EM algorithms sensitive to initialization conditions.\cite{Jin2016} In contrast, for the simpler mixture considered in this paper, we were able to prove identifiability under mild technical conditions.
+Our simulations suggest that our mixture model's likelihood is well-behaved on finite samples so that an EM algorithm with a random initialization is successful with high probability in estimating the true value of the parameters.
+In fact, we expect that, for the specific mixture considered in this paper, under some conditions on $(X_i,A_i)_{1\leq i\leq n}$ and $r$, the model's likelihood is a concave function of the parameters.
+As it turns out to be mathematically challenging to give a satisfying statement of these conditions, we plan to dedicate future theoretical work to this question.
+Other future directions for our work include extensive simulations with misspecified networks and non-parametric networks as well as the extension of the proposed framework to non-binary treatments and dynamic ITRs.